JennEYoon/crafting-app/README.md

-# crafting-app : Private initially
+# crafting blog & app dev : Private initially

+A crafting blog for my card making and other crafts.
+Upload images and content from 3rd source, Google Drive?
+AWS bucket?
+Cloudflare bucket for transfer out fees?

 A personal mobile app project for managing crafting supplies and for getting design ideas.
 Later, may develop social networking to sell or trade crafting supplies or handmade crafts.